 Three Lakes and Ideal Cove Trail is a 7 mile loop trail located near Petersburg, Alaska and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until October.
+The trail is primarily used for hiking and is best used from April until October.

 My husband and I hiked the three lakes trail.
 Each lake is named after a part of the birds name that migrates through petersburg every year.
 The Bird's name is Sand Hill Crane, so you have Sand Lake, Hill Lake, and Crane Lake, but most of the locals simply call them three lakes.
 There is one smaller lakes between the Sand and Hill Lakes, called Shelter lake... becuase it has a small three wall log shelter with a picnic table inside.